High Protein Foods – Essential To Good Health

 How Much Protein Is Enough

 How much protein you need will vary on your age, gender and activity.
-To determine how much protein you need daily in your diet checkout the following link: http://fnic.nal.usda.gov/fnic/interactiveDRI/ There is a calculator there you can use to determine your specific daily protein, calories, fiber, vitamin and mineral requirements.
+To determine how much protein you need daily in your diet checkout the following link: http://fnic.nal.usda.gov/fnic/interactiveDRI/ There is a calculator there you can use to determine your specific daily amounts of protein, calories, fiber, vitamin and mineral requirements.

 Note: Woman who are nursing will need to add 20 grams of additional protein into their diet daily until they finish nursing.
 Athletes will need to add about 50% more protein into their daily diet.

-As you can see, the above food groups that contain high values of protein can be used to vary the meals and snacks your individual will consume on a daily basis to supply his/her protein needs.
+As you can see, the above food groups that contain high values of protein can be used to vary the meals and snacks your individual or family will consume on a daily basis to supply their protein needs.
 However, some of these foods people may have an allergic reaction to them.
 If this is the case, just eliminate them from the list of foods they can eat and go on from there.

 One of the major concerns for individuals that are on a gluten free diet face is that they may ingest insufficient amounts of protein in their daily consumption of food.
 As the meal planner for your family it is vital that all members, including those that are vegan and gluten free, consume sufficient amounts of protein in their daily diet.